 The Washing Machine Effect – Swim Starts and Finishes for Open Water & Triathlon Swimming

-Jason Tait, South West Swim Coaching & Retail
+Jason Tait, South West Swim Head Coach

-The start of a race is for some, the most daunting aspect of the race, a mass of bodies, arms and legs flailing around all frantically heading out off the buzzer, causing a lot of splash, noise and the famous washing machine effect.
-For other athletes the sheer buzz and excitement of this part of the race is their favourite part. these athletes tend not to worry about the start of the race and just get on with it but those who look nervoulsy at the mass of water in front of them, with a bunch of hungry, eager athletes between them and it can, with a little bit of forward thinking, make this daunting prospect easier to manage.
+The start of a race is for some, the most daunting aspect, a mass of bodies, arms and legs flailing around all frantically heading out off the buzzer, causing a lot of splash, noise and the famous washing machine effect.
+For other athletes the sheer buzz and excitement of this part of the race is their favourite part. these athletes tend not to worry about the start of the race and just get on with it but those who look nervously at the mass of water in front of them, with a bunch of hungry, eager athletes between them and it can, with a little bit of forward thinking, make this daunting prospect easier to manage.

 The start, through to the first buoy

 So you’re here, the good old mass start.
 You can either love it or hate it but how do you make it better?